NikoLicht/portfolio/src/pages/blog/transparent_technology.md

 ### Loss of Transparency
 Introducing electronic circuits and digital displays in products comes at a cost.
 First of all, It is yet another thing that can break.
 A bottle opener has only a few breakpoints and they are hard to reach.
 However a bottle opener with a LCD-screen has a whole lot more.
 The same goes for motorcycles, or any other thing for that matter.
 More functionalities means more things that can break.
 The main problems with electronics can probably be addressed, but I'm not sure they always are.
-Here are my guesses on the biggest problems for consumers with dealing with electronics:
+This is my personal list of problems or challenges we face with electronics as regular consumers, without an engineering degree:

 - **Fragile**.
 Most electronics are quite fragile, due to the materials and sizes of components.
 This makes them a definite breakpoint in any consumer product.
 Often mitigated by enclosing them in a sort of protective case.
 - **Small**.
 We are really good at making small efficient components.
 But that also makes it all the more harder to repair, and things are often replaced rather than repaired.